mobilecoinofficial/MobileCoin-Swift/docs/README.md

 * [About this guide](about.md)
   * Who should read this guide
   * How to use this guide
-  * Special symbols used in this guide
+  * Special notations used in this guide
 * [MobileCoin Overview](mobilecoin.md)
   * About MobileCoin
   * Understanding the MobileCoin SDK